 In addition to the operator's daily inspection, HYUNDAI recommends that the owner set up and follow a periodic planned maintenance (PM) and inspection program.
-Performed on a regular basis by trained personnel, the program provides through truck.
 The PM identifies needed adjustments, repairs, or replacements so they can be made before failure occurs.
-The specific schedule (frequency) for the PM inspections depends on the particular application and lift truck usage.
+The specific schedule(frequency) for the PM inspections depends on the particular application and lift truck usage.